duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

     env.ddg_spice_npm = function (api_result) {
 ```

-We now define our callback function, `ddg_spice_npm`, using a function expression and set it as an attribute of the `env` object that was passed into our anonymous function.
+We now define our callback function, `ddg_spice_npm`, using a function expression and set it as a property of the `env` object that was passed into our anonymous function.
 The name we specify here ***must*** match the name of our Spice package, which we discussed above.
 We also specify that the callback function takes one input parameter, which we have named `api_result`.
 All Spice callback functions should look like this.
 The name for the input should **always** be called `api_result`.
 This is part of our naming convention and helps to standardize the JavaScript code.

 ## Validate our API Response